 The Psychotronic Video Guide To Film also has an extended review of The Roller Blade Seven.
 Though this author somewhat confuses the title and the release history, it too is humorous.

-ROLLER BLADE SEVEN PRODUCTION STILLS:
+ROLLER BLADE SEVEN PUBLICITY AND PRODUCTION STILLS:

-Donald G. Jackson, Allison Chase, and Scott Shaw on completion of the first weekend of filming on The Roller Blade Seven in October 1991.
+Donald G. Jackson, Allison Chase, and Scott Shaw on completion of the first weekend of filming, October 1991.